SEMRush Review – A Kickass Keyword Research Tool, Rank Tracker & More

 SEMRush has two plans and three pricing options.
 The Pro plan is $79.95 for one month of access ors $69.95 per month if you put your account onto recurring billing (meaning you use more than a month of the service).
 If you're an individual blogger, consultant or smaller agency, you should be just fine with the Pro plan.

 The plan we use is the Guru plan.
-We use that because it gives us the ability to do 3 simultaneous sessions (meaning Sean and I can both be logged into the main PushFire account at the same time).
+We use that because it gives us the ability to do three simultaneous sessions (meaning Sean and I can both be logged into the main PushFire account at the same time).
 It also has some higher limits and stores historical data.
 The Guru plan is $149 per month and is setup using recurring billing.

 However, please note that the Guru plan mentions that you can get branded reports (meaning you can have your company logo on them).
 However, understand that it says “branded” and not “white-labeled.”
 The reports generated on the Guru plan will carry your logo, but it will also still carry the SEMRush information as well.

 I asked, SEMRush answered

 Curious as to how they are pulling traffic data and keyword data (about how much traffic they believe those keywords drive), I contacted SEMRush to see if I could ask those very questions.

 To be clear, I have no association with SEMRush (aside from being an affiliate for them since I love the service so much).
 I merely emailed them out of the blue hoping to get a response.